rensselaeroutingclub/docs/sports/rock-climbing/climbing-clinic.md

 ## Day One (10AM to 4PM at the wall w/ 12-1pm lunch)

+### Disclaimer

+- Clinic is an overview and demo of skills one might expect to use while being a climbing leader.
+It is not a class and participants should seek qualified instruction elsewhere before attempting to use these skills.
+- Technical skills and accepted techniques change quite often.
+There are often multiple accepted ways of doing something.

+### Topics

-1. Overview of Rock Climbing leadership (15 minutes)
+1. Overview of Rock Climbing Leadership
 	- Ideals
-	- What you need to know
 	- Process
 	- Responsibilities
-2. Group Managment	(15 minutes)
+2. Group Managment
 	- Safety
 	- Risk Management
+		- What is acceptable risk?
 	- Leave no trace
-	- Ethics
 	- Crag Etiquette
+	- Trip Flow
-	- Trip Types etc.
+	- Trip Types & Scouting Trips
-3. Personal Skills	(1.5 hours)
+3. Base Technical Skills
+	- Gear
+		- Ropes
+		- Types of slings
+		- Belay devices
 	- Knots
-	- Belaying Lead/Top Rope
-	- Rappelling
+	- How to put on and check harnesses.
+	- How to put on and check helmets.
+	- How to put gear on your harness and take it off your harness.
+	- When to use lockers vs non lockers
+	- What counts as 2 lockers
+	- How to tie an alpine draw
+5. Personal Skills
  	- Climbing
 		- Technique
 		- Personal Gear
 		- Types of Holds
 		- Lead Climbing
+	- Belaying Lead/Top Rope
+	- Simple bolted top rope anchors
+	- Cleaning w/fifi and threadthrough
+	- Rappelling
 	- Simple hang to ascend
-4. Group Skills	(1.5 hours)
+6. Group Skills
 	- Anchor Building
 		- SERENe
+			- Strong
+			- Equalized
+			- Redundant
+			- Efficient
+			- No Extension
 		- Joshua Tree
 		- Approaching the Edge
 		- Trad vs Bolts